rtrisnoj/esp-idf/docs/en/get-started/establish-serial-connection.rst

 .. note::

-    macOS users: if you don't see the serial port then check you have the USB/serial drivers installed as shown in the Getting Started guide for your particular development board.
+    macOS users: if you don't see the serial port then check you have the USB/serial drivers installed.
+See Section `Connect {IDF_TARGET_NAME} to PC`_ for links to drivers.
 For macOS High Sierra (10.13), you may also have to explicitly allow the drivers to load.
 Open System Preferences -> Security & Privacy -> General and check if there is a message shown here about "System Software from developer ..." where the developer name is Silicon Labs or FTDI.

 .. _linux-dialout-group: